firmata/protocol/pingroups-proposal.md

 * Currently unimplemented (PoC to come shortly)
-* An array of pin groups (suggest 8 groups so it can be identifed with 3 bits each with 7 pins defined in the group)
+* An array of pin groups (suggest 8 groups so it can be identifed with 3 bits each with up to 14 pins defined in the group)
 * Modifications to firmata to accept the new protocol.

 ## Protocol